Malkhut believes that authentic spiritual practice involves the whole self: body, breath, voice, mind, and heart.

 According to the Jewish mystical tradition, Malkhut is a name for the aspect of Divinity that is most accessible to humanity.
 It represents our experience of Being unfolding in every moment.
 Our intention is for Malkhut to engender the experience of loving awareness and present-moment unfolding.

-The Hebrew month of Elul, which starts on August 17 and leads up to Rosh Hashanah, is a time for spiritual preparation.
-During this month, Rabbi G and Emily Herzlin are sharing weekly teachings with links to guided meditation and chant, to support our journeys toward teshuvah.
-In our teachings, we’ll draw from this year’s High Holy Day theme, “Enough,” and will trace a path, inspired by the High Holy Day liturgy.
-As we go through the month, we will link to content for each week below.
+The Hebrew month of Elul is a time for spiritual preparation.
+During last Elul Rabbi G and Emily Herzlin are shared weekly teachings with links to guided meditation and chant, to support our journeys toward teshuvah.
+In their teachings, they will draw from this year’s High Holy Day theme, “Enough,” and will trace a path, inspired by the High Holy Day liturgy.
+You can read the weekly teachings below.

 Week 1: Tekiyah - Waking Up to How I’ve Been (CLICK to read)